Back

 Read more about her latest research HERE.

 Author of this article is Mehruba Shabaab Haque.
 Editor Jaan-Juhan Oidermaa.
-Article written for the contest “Science in 3 minutes” organised by Estonian Academy of Sciences.
+Article written for the contest “Science in 3 minutes” organised by Estonian Academy of Sciences and The Estonian Young Academy of Sciences (EYAS).
+Main sponsor of the competition is Inclusive Financial Technology Foundation.

 If this deep dive into social sciences has you craving more insights, scroll over to our next article—where sociology meets psychology, and the plot of human nature thickens!
 Read more about how University of Tartu Researchers Explore Child Vulnerability in Landmark Publication.